firepress-org/themes-content/112_readiness/content_copywriting/you-rock-your-site-is-online.md

 ### Need help?

-At FirePress, we have done everything humanly possible to make your "onboarding experience" an outstanding one.
+At FirePress, we've done everything humanly possible to make your "onboarding experience" an outstanding one.
 But... **if something is not clear**, please reply to the welcome email we sent you previously and let us know :)

 Cheers!<br>Sara<br>